floppase/guanaco/README.md

 # Guanaco

-A repository containing various configuration files for test projects.
+A repository containing miscellaneous configuration files for internal staging projects at WebStraw.